supercollider/supercollider/README_OS_X.md

 -------------

 - **Xcode** can be installed free from the Apple App Store or downloaded from: http://developer.apple.com

+  - Xcode 5 may work
+  - Xcode 6 is known to work - it requires a Mac running OS X version 10.9.4 or later or 10.10
+  - Later versions should definitely work

 - **Xcode command line tools** must be installed - after installing Xcode, this can be done from the Xcode preferences or from the command line:
   `xcode-select --install`
 - **homebrew** is recommended to install required libraries